 Funimation dubs new episodes within two weeks of their release in Japan.
 This app has proven to be one of the safe yet free anime apps for PlayStation 4.

-The free version allows access to cartoons but with pop up ads.
-However, if you upgrade your tier to the Premium one, you can bypass ads and access new releases week before the free tier.
+The free version allows access to cartoons but with pop-up ads.
+However, if you upgrade your tier to the Premium one, you can bypass ads and access new releases the week before the free tier.

 Funimation app has a merchandise store with collectibles and other things along with a huge DVD and Blu-ray collection.
 The only shortcoming of this app is that it serves a limited region like the United States, Canada, United Kingdom, Ireland, Australia, and New Zealand.

 You will probably have to use a secured VPN to access from any part of the world.